paisleypark3121/Chainlit-docker/README.md

 -- git commit -m "do something"
 -- git push
 Please note that the last opearation is no more git push github_repo but just git push, because github is the main reference now

+--

+in order to handle authentication it is necessary to generate a key: chainlit create-secret then the key generated must be included in the .env file CHAINLIT_AUTH_SECRET=YOUR_KEY_HERE